Jean Sylvain Bailly: Scientific career

-Born in Paris, Bailly was the son of Jacques Bailly, an artist and supervisor of the Louvre, and the grandson of Nicholas Bailly, also an artist and court painter.
+Born in Paris, Bailly was the son of Jacques Bailly, an artist and supervisor of the Louvre Palace, and the grandson of Nicolas Bailly, also an artist and court painter.
 As a child he originally intended to follow in his family's footsteps and pursue a career in the arts.
 He became deeply attracted to science, however, particularly astronomy, by the influence of Nicolas de Lacaille.
 An excellent student with a "particularly retentive memory and inexhaustible patience", he calculated an orbit for the next appearance of Halley's Comet (in 1759), and correctly reduced Lacaille's observations of 515 stars.
 He participated in the construction of an observatory at the Louvre.
 These achievements along with others got him elected to the French Academy of Sciences in 1763.
 In the years prior to the French Revolution, Bailly's distinctive reputation as a French astronomer led to his recognition and admiration by the European scientific community.
 Due to his popularity amongst the scientific groups, in 1777, Bailly received Benjamin Franklin as a guest in his house in Chaillot.